 The Shifting of Self-avoidance Into Self-partnering.

-To recap, the following are beliefs you may want to release all resistance to in order to help claim Self-partnering:
+To recap, the following are beliefs you may want to release all resistance to help claim Self-partnering:

-Self-partnering Goal: “I release my outer focus in order to bring my power back into my own body.
+Self-partnering Goal: “I release my outer focus to bring my power back into my body.
 I now deeply partner and love myself.”

 Self-partnering Goal: “I release the need to continue hurting myself.
-I free myself to go within in order to support, love and heal myself.”
+I free myself to go within to support, love and heal myself.”

 Self-partnering Goal: “It is safe to feel.
-I have the courage to meet myself, and be with myself in order to heal.
+I have the courage to meet myself, and be with myself to heal.
 I am worth it.”

 Self-partnering Goal: “I am worthy of love just as I am.
-I am adored by all of Existence simply because I exist.
+I am adored by all the Existence simply because I exist.
 It is safe to be and love me.”

 Self-partnering Goal: “I am worthy of receiving.
 Life co-partners me abundantly to provide my security, flourishing and nourishing.
 I am supported, and it is safe to be.”

-Self-partnering Goal: “I recognise what I see in others is what I need to heal within myself.
-I let go and take my power back into my own body to heal my life.”
+Self-partnering Goal: “I recognize what I see in others is what I need to heal within myself.
+I let go and take my power back into my body to heal my life.”

 Self-partnering Goal: “What I fear about others is what I need to heal in myself.
-I connect inwards in order to heal, knowing my divinity and True Self connect gloriously to Life and others.”
+I connect inwards to heal, knowing my divinity and True Self connect gloriously to Life and others.”

 I look forward to answering your questions and comments below on struggle to cope with narcissistic abuse

 I really want you to know, with all of my heart, that regardless of your abuse situation, when it started, who it was from.
 Furthermore, I want you to know what chronic conditions you may have had (even for life), the healing path for you is IDENTICAL to my healing way and that of all the other Thrivers.

 As always, I am much looking forward to answering your comments and questions below.